 - More explicit description of the assets and their protection.
 The confidentiality of the user data is clearly an asset to be protected (but the platform doesn't really know what is user data, the application knows).
 Confidentiality of the application code is maintained: it is unclear whether the application code was originally considered confidential, but at least the update functionality don't break the confidentiality.
 Etc. - SFRs for other standard functionality.
 Currently identified as likely useful to have in a platform: - "Secure debug": authentication is needed to activate debugging (simple version already available in "Decommission of platform") - "User authentication": PIN/password/biometrics/... handling (simple version already available in "Cryptographic keystore") - "Access control to security functionality/keys/credentials" (simple version already available in "Cryptographic keystore" and "Software attacker resistance: isolation of platform parts") - "Trusted provisioning": functionality for secure production in less-secure environments (simple version already available with "Secure communication support" and "Secure install of application"), or assurance for more-secure environments. - Standard OS functionality like external input validation, closing of ports, firewalling, limitations of connections. - (Protection) Profiles capturing standard requirements of specific domains/verticals, and profiles capturing standard functionality delivered by a certain type of platform (such as ARM PSA, Eurosmart PP-0084, Oracle Java Card, IEC 62443, ...).
-Drafting has already started. - Clear description of the composition approach, including how to formulate multi-assurance TOEs. - Methodology for ITP1+ and ITP2 attack rating.
-This may impact the "20/25 man day equivalent testing" of ITP1+/ITP2. - Methodology for efficient ITP1 evaluation. - Explicit description of the life-cycle stages considered, including end of manufacturing and end of use by this user (Factory reset of platform) or in general (Decommission of platform), life cycle transitions. - Graphical labelling of the ITP levels is being redesigned, to highlight the difference between the no-testing ITP1 and actual third-party testing of the higher levels, and additional resistance to attackers ("Limited physical attacker resistance", "Physical attacker resistance", "Software attacker resistance: isolation of platform", "Software attacker resistance: isolation of application parts", and "Software attacker resistance: isolation of platform parts")
+Drafting has already started. - Clear description of the additive composition approach, including how to formulate multiassurance TOEs. - Methodology for SESIP1+ and SESIP2 attack rating.
+This may impact the "20/25 man day equivalent testing" of SESIP1+/SESIP2. - Methodology for efficient SESIP1 evaluation. - Explicit description of the life-cycle stages considered, including end of manufacturing and end of use by this user (Factory reset of platform) or in general (Decommission of platform), life cycle transitions.

-See "Workgroups" or contact the scheme owner $\underline{TrustCB < SESIP@trustcb.com>}$ for inquiries how to be part of this process.
+See "Workgroups" or contact the scheme owner TrustCB <SESIP@trustcb.com> for inquiries how to be part of this process.